 Near Arnoldsburg in Calhoun County, West Virginia — The American South (Appalachia)

 Location.
-38° 47.638′ N, 81° 8.513′ W. Marker is near Arnoldsburg, West Virginia, in Calhoun County.
-Marker is on U.S. 33 west of Arnoldsburg-Rocksdale Road (Local Route 18).
-It is at West Fork Park in front of the Arnoldsburg Fire Department near the Little Kanawha River.
+38° 47.645′ N, 81° 8.491′ W. Marker is near Arnoldsburg, West Virginia, in Calhoun County.
+Marker is on U.S. 33 west of Arnoldsburg-Rocksdale Road (Local Route 18), on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Orma WV 25268, United States of America.
 Touch for directions.

 Categories. • War, US Civil •

 More.
 Search the internet for Perry Hays & George Silcott.

 Credits.
 This page was last revised on August 17, 2019.
 This page originally submitted on August 17, 2019, by J. J. Prats of Powell, Ohio.
 This page has been viewed 43 times since then.
 Photos: 1, 2, 3. submitted on August 17, 2019, by J. J. Prats of Powell, Ohio.